Cyber Monday Email Ideas: When You’re Not Sure What To Send

 • Use urgency.
 Indicate that your offer has a deadline using countdown timers, time-sensitive words, and situations of scarcity.

 • Add animation.
-Use the benefits of animated GIFs to showcase your products and create the mood.
+Use the benefits of animated GIFs to showcase your products and set the mood.

 • Use humor.
 Entertain to break the ice and build a better relationship with subscribers.